Individual Therapy: Individual therapy is available for children and adolescents who are experiencing difficulties with their emotions or behavior.

 Psychiatric Evaluation & Medication Management: Psychiatric Evaluation & Medication Management services are available to currently enrolled outpatient clients with a board-certified child and adolescent psychiatrist.

 Outpatient services are provided at our Mt.
 Airy and Southwest Philadelphia locations.
-For services at our Mt.
-Airy offices, please call 215.247.1427.
-For services at the Preheim Center in Southwest Philadelphia, please call 215.730.2326.
+For services at either location, please call 215.730.2326.

 Intensive Behavioral Health Services